-This can be achieved in ISO 15022 using the linkage subsequence and the qualifier CORP in the field :20c::.
+This can be achieved in ISO 15022 using the Linkages subsequence and the qualifier CORP in the field :20c::.

-The reference given in that field is the corporate action event number to the linked event, not the senders message reference of the other event.
-It is of course possible to link more than 2 events together by repeating the linkage subsequence.
+The reference given in that field is the Corporate Action event number to the linked event, not the senders message reference of the other event.
+It is of course possible to link more than 2 events together by repeating the Linkages subsequence.